Download

 Paid coaching helps when: Your child is targeting AIME qualification or above, needs external accountability, or has plateaued despite consistent self-study.

-The middle path: Platforms like Gonit App offer the structure of paid coaching without the price tag — guided problem sets, topic progression, and practice designed specifically for Olympiad-style thinking.
+The middle path: Platforms like Gonit App offer the structure of paid coaching without the price tag — guided problem sets, topic progression, and practice designed specifically for olympiad-style thinking.

-If you’re evaluating long-term benefits of competition math, you may also want to read:
+If you are evaluating long-term benefits of competition math, you may also want to read: What are the benefits of the math AMC

 How Many Problems Do You Actually Need to Solve?